GabrielDemiri/PDF-Merger/README.md

 ### 🪟 If you **don't have Python installed**:

-You can download the **Windows `.exe` version** from the [Releases](https://github.com/your-username/pdf-merger/releases) section on GitHub and run it directly.
+You can download the **Windows `.exe` version** from the [Releases](https://github.com/gabrieldemiri/pdf-merger/releases) section on GitHub and run it directly.
 No installation required.

-## 📁 Releases

-> 🧊 Go to the [Releases tab](https://github.com/your-username/pdf-merger/releases) to download the latest `.exe` version.

 ## 📷 Screenshots